-I am currently editing and adding significant content to a book covering statistical modeling and learning in vision and cognition, soon to be released by my advisor, Dr. Song-Chun Zhu, and Dr. Ying Nian Wu at UCLA.
-I am also writing a Masters thesis for an MS in Computer Science, under Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy (VCLA) at UCLA.
+I am currently writing a Masters thesis for an MS in Computer Science, under Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy (VCLA) at UCLA.

-Before my Masters, I worked as a Full Stack Software Engineer in the San Francisco Bay Area for 3 years, most recently at NatureBox.
+Before my Masters, I worked as a Full Stack Software Engineer in the San Francisco Bay Area for almost three years, most recently at NatureBox.

-My research interests are in generative modeling for computer vision and natural language processing.
-Specifically, I am interested in applying generative learning techniques to language problems.
-I have contributed to several research projects that apply MCMC sampling and generative, inference, and/or energy based models to various vision and language tasks.
+My research interests are in generative modeling and multi-agent systems.
+I have contributed to several research projects that apply MCMC sampling and generative, inference, and energy based models to various vision and language tasks.
 Many projects are on my Github.

 Speech recognition algorithm for trigger word detection, the technology behind Alexa, Google Home, and Siri

 Neural style transfer generates images that reflect the content of one image but the artistic “style” of another